 Well, I did say that Claude Bragdon had many artistic interests.
 One of his friends was Alfred Stieglitz, the pioneering art photographer who was connected to another famous photographer Edward Steichen, a friend and brother-in-law of Carl Sandburg.
 Either through that connection, or Sandburg’s strong early interest in short poems created with concrete images rather than abstract words, or some Great Lakes leftist linkage between Adelaide’s social gospel preaching progressive father and the Milwaukee and Chicago based socialist Sandburg (maybe more than one of the above?) made Carl Sandburg aware of Adelaide Crapsey’s poetry and story, and he wrote a passionate elegy for her.

 Here’s my performance of that poem of Sandburg’s, available with the player below.
+No player visible?
+Then use this highlighted hyperlink to play the piece.
 The full text of Sandburg’s poem is here if you’d like to read along.

 *I should have warned you: as elsewhere in this story, the 19th century names are full-flavored.
 If Lemony Snicket reads this, let it be known that I will defend my intellectual property to the upmost here!